HydJing/flask-kubernetes/README.md

 ## Environment varibales
-copy and paste the file `.env.example` and rename to `.env` for local environment variables for each service. for Mongodb service, the username and password need updated in gateway secret value for `MONGO_URI_VIDEO` and `MONGO_URI_MP3`
+copy and paste the file `.env.example` and rename to `.env` for local environment variables for each service.

+For Mongodb service, the username and password need updated in converter secret value for `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD`.

 ## Start local instance/cluster